-Table 1.3c: Immigration Statistics - Selected applications for entry to St Helena over the last three years.
+Table 1.3e: Immigration Statistics - Selected applications for entry to St Helena over the last three years.

-2021 2022 2023 (to November) Long Term Entry Permit 40 approved 36 approved 23 approved 2 not approved 2 withdrawn Immigration Employment Certificate 4 approved 15 approved 12 approved Work Permit 19 approved 10 approved 7 approved Declaration of St Helenian Status by right of birth 12 approved 15 approved 13 approved St Helenian Status by 24 approved (includes 12 approved (includes 22 approved (includes right or grant via 5 year 7 dependants) 5 dependants) 5 dependants) route 1 not approved 6 not approved 2 not approved 6 have since left the island 2 have since left the island St Helenian Status by right or grant via 3 year route (spouse or life partner) 7 approved 9 approved (includes 2 dependents) 4 approved Declaration of exemption 1 approved from entry permit requirements Source: Immigration
+2021 2022 2023 (to November)

+Long Term Entry Permit 40 approved 36 approved 23 approved

+2 not approved

+2 withdrawn

+Immigration Employment 4 approved 15 approved 12 approved

+Certificate

+Work Permit 19 approved 10 approved 7 approved

+Declaration of St Helenian 12 approved 15 approved 13 approved

+Status by right of birth

+St Helenian Status by 24 approved (includes 12 approved (includes 22 approved (includes

+right or grant via 5 year 7 dependants) 5 dependants) 5 dependants)

+route 1 not approved 6 not approved 2 not approved

+6 have since left the 2 have since left the

+island island

+St Helenian Status by 7 approved 9 approved (includes 4 approved

+right or grant via 3 year 2 dependents)

+route (spouse or life

+partner)

+Declaration of exemption 1 approved

+from entry permit

+requirements

-Source: Immigration
+Source: Immigration Department

 The Marlow Report, 2018, proposes a doubling of the island's current population by 2050, i.e. increasing it from approximately 4,000 to 8,000.
 To double and sustain this level of population requires returning St Helenians and new migrants to have reasonable expectation of the economic opportunities, education and medical services available to them and their families.
-An island of 8,000 residents will look very different to one of +/-4,000 - and will require major economic, social, labour market and immigration reforms to achieve.6 To increase the population by 4,000 over the next 25 years, needs an average annual immigration rate of 180 to mitigate the impact of out migration which is averaging 40 people annually7.
+An island of 8,000 residents will look very different to one of +/-4,000 - and will require major economic, social, labour market and immigration reforms to achieve.
+To increase the population by 4,000 over the next 25 years, needs an average annual immigration rate of 180 to mitigate the impact of out migration which is averaging 40 people annually.
 These figures are based on various assumptions and must be treated as fairly rough and ready stuff: they are estimates for general guidance only.